yliu9418/yliu9418.github.io/_includes/about/en.md

-Hi, I am Henry, a natural language processing engineer & quantum computing researcher, accidentally growing into a Ph.D..
-My current interests range from programming languages theory and implementation in general (compiler, type system, type-based formal verification, virtual machine, runtime systems, garbage collection) to software engineering in the tech industry (client-side web/mobile app development, server-side backend, user interface and UX, developer infrastructure and DX).
+Hi, I am Henry, a natural language processing engineer & quantum computing researcher, accidentally growing into a Ph.D. in Computer Science.
+My current interests range from machine learning and natural language processing in multi social media platform (Reddit, Twitter, Weibo) to quantum computing research in the tech industry.

-N
-I'm currently working on the
+I'm currently focuses on leveraging social media as an alternative data source for disease surveillance.

-I studied BS, EE at [HPU](https://en) and MS, Computer Science (with a focus on programming languages) at [North Carolina](https://en).
+I studied BS, Electrical Engineering at [HPU](https://en) and MS, Computer Science (with a focus on natural language processing) at [North Carolina](https://en).

-#[1]: //huangxuan.me/2015/07/09/js-module-7day/